-Summary CRS715 intends to introduce you to biblical theology of the Old Testament.
-Upon completing this course, you will be able to answer questions such as: - What is the meaning of Old Testament theology? - What are the attributes of God in the Old Testament? - What are the implications of the theologies of creation and providence for the existence of sin and evil in the world? - What does the Old Testament teach about the nature and purpose of humanity? - What is role of covenant in humanity's relationship with God and with one another? - Why is worship necessary and are the roles of priesthood and sacrifice? - Why is land ownership a major factor in many communities? - Is there any provision for redemption and mission in the Old Testament? - What is the future of biblical theology in Africa?
+CRS810 intends to introduce you to biblical theology of the Old Testament.
+Upon completing this course, you will be able to answer questions such as:

+- What is the meaning of Old Testament theology? - What are the attributes of God in the Old Testament? - What are the implications of the theologies of creation and providence for the existence of sin and evil in the world? - What does the Old Testament teach about the nature and purpose of humanity? - What is role of covenant in humanity's relationship with God and with one another? - Why is worship necessary and are the roles of priesthood and sacrifice? - Why is land ownership a major factor in many communities? - Is there any provision for redemption and mission in the Old Testament? - What are the modern critical biblical scholarship with specific emphasis to the Old Testament?